 Deficiency symptoms: none, the body compensates through gluconeogenesis and ketogenesis

-Food supplement: not necessary
+Nutritional supplement: not necessary

 Carbohydrates occur as monosaccharides, disacharides, oligosaccharides or polysaccharides.
-Monosaccharides have only a single molecule, while Disaccharides from two and Oligosaccharides consist of three to ten individual molecules.
+Monosaccharides have only one single molecule, whereas Disaccharides from two and Oligosaccharides consist of three to ten individual molecules.
 Also known as polysaccharides Polysaccharides consist of more than ten individual molecules.
 The fewer individual molecules a carbohydrate contains, the faster and easier it can be digested and provide the body with energy.
 Dietary fiber are classified as oligo- and polysaccharides and are therefore also carbohydrates.

 High carb or low carb?

 The German Society for Nutrition (DGE) recommends that more than 50 percent of calories should be covered by carbohydrates.
 Furthermore, the DGE has set the minimum intake of Dietary fiber defined.
-This is at least 30 grams per day.1
+This is namely at least 30 grams per day.1

 What do carbohydrates do in the body?